Don’t mess with Texas. People from the Lone Star state like to say it, and it must be true because it rhymes.

-Like elephants, the hard-boiled people of Bryson City do not forget, and they’re willing to play the long game to get what’s coming to them.
+Like elephants, the hard-boiled people of Bryson City do not forget, and they’re willing to play the long game.
 They’re like patient loan sharks, willing to break legs 60 to 70 years later to get what’s owed to them.

 The TVA helped pull the region out of the Great Depression.
 It provided jobs and power to the region through its massive series of dams and lakes.

 It was a massively successful program and one that carries the legacy of a handful of dark secrets.

 But you can’t make an omelet without cracking a few eggs, and the eggs the TVA cracked included family farms, cemeteries and even whole communities up and down the multi-state river system.

 In the name of progress, people were pushed from the homes – with “fair” compensation – and the entire face of the region changed.

 The federal government entered into a three-pronged agreement with the state, Swain County and the Department of the Interior.

 The 3-step plan was simple.

-The plan was simple.
-The TVA would pay $400K to the county for compensation for flooding Highway 288.
-The TVA would buy 44,000 acres and transfer the land to the National Park Service to be added to the Great Smoky Mountain National Park.
+First, the TVA would pay $400K to the county for compensation for flooding Highway 288 and buy 44,000 acres and transfer the land to the National Park Service to be added to the Great Smoky Mountains National Park.

 Step two came with the caveat that the residents of the land would have to be relocated.
 As much as I like the park, it’s worth noting that we were getting pretty good at moving people out of those mountains through the years.

 Step three – which proved to be the problem – was that the DOI would, contingent upon appropriation of all necessary funds, build a 30-mile long replacement road along the North side of Fontana Lake to provide families access to cemeteries that would be cut off by the lake.